michaelkroll/EightBit/README.md

 # EightBit

 This respository contains brainstormings and links to build single board computers based on 8-bit CPUs of the 80s.
-There is no code yet but some wiki pages to collect links and ideas of possible architectures.
+There is no code yet but some [Wiki]([https://github.com/michaelkroll/EightBit/Wiki] pages to collect links and ideas of possible architectures.